 Texas law requires teachers receive 30 hours of training in gifted education to be eligible to teach gifted; in addition, teachers must receive six hours of training yearly to maintain that eligibility.
 That said, many school districts do look at TAGT approval as a mark of quality training, and will accept hours that have our approval without question.
-These hours can be acquired at TAGT conferences, including the TAGT Annual Conference, online at TAGT On Demand, as well as at many universities, education service centers, and district-sponsored workshops.
+These hours can be acquired at TAGT conferences, including the TAGT Annual Conference, or online at TAGT On Demand.
 As always, it is the prerogative of the school district to determine what is accepted for G/T credit, regardless of what is offered by TAGT.

 - Nature and Needs of Gifted Students